turingschool/checks-for-understanding/module-2/backend/week_5.md

 2. Where is cart information/temporary information usually stored?

-3. How do we use sessions/cookies to maintain state between HTTP requests?

-4. What is the difference between a session and a cookie?

-5. What might be some reasons not to store cart in our database?
+3. What might be some reasons not to store cart in our database?
 Are there any reasons why we would want to persist that information?

-6. What is the purpose of the asset pipeline?
+4. What is the purpose of the asset pipeline?

-7. Why do we precompile our assets?
+5. Why do we precompile our assets?

-8. What do each of the following tags do?
+6. What do each of the following tags do?

 ```ruby
 <%= stylesheet_link_tag "application" %>